MahmoodHB/A-Novel-Face-Frontalization-Method-/README.md

 Official TP-GAN Tensorflow implementation can be found at: https://github.com/HRLTY/TP-GAN

 The code of this work is available for free non-commercial use, and you may redistribute it under license conditions.

+In case you have any questions, please do not hesitate to send them to the author's email address: mahmood.bidir1985@gmail.com